 Here at downthetubes.net we get a lot of press materials from a wide range of comic creators and publishers.
-Some of it is very good (thank you, 2000AD, Improper Books, SelfMadeHero, Titan Comics and Jim Alexander in particular, to name but a few who sent us information in the last week).
+Some of it is very good (thank you, 2000AD, Commando, Improper Books, SelfMadeHero, Titan Comics and others).
 Some of it is dreadful.

 I thought it might be useful to outline some thoughts on Marketing Your Comic as a creator as part of our ‘Creating Comics’ strand.
 In this post, here is some advice on the perhaps most useful and underrated way to get the word out about your title – a Press Release.